alimozdemir/openapi-client-generator/README.md

 # OpenAPI Client Generator

 This extension generates typescript models and axios request for the developer.
-The main objective is increase the productivity.
-This extension aims for the productivity and you can create the models and the requests via interface without any CLI.
-Also I want to add a versioning of the requests and schemas which the developer could see the updates and differences.
+This extension aims for the productivity.
+Also I want to create a system that could see the updates and differences between generated and the latest easily.

 ## Features